kritzikratzi/ofxMightyUI/readme.md

 - ⛅️ test android (+retina)
 - ⛅️ test ios (+retina)
 - ⛅️ test windows (hidpi partially supported. needs testing when moving between monitors, needs testing on win10)
-- 🔴 ~~finish textfield overlays~~ --> or make simple textfield?
 - ⛅️ look into stb_textedit https://github.com/nothings/stb/blob/master/stb_textedit.h
-- ☁️ stupid mobile rotation issues
 - ☀️ see if i can depend on the "proper" ofxFontStash<br>Don't care for now.
 Waiting for fontstash2 to look
 - ☀️ cleanup include structure. how does it even compile?
-- ☁️ prefix all filenames with `Mui` to avoid include conflicts
+- ⛅️ prefix all filenames with `Mui` to avoid include conflicts
 - ☁️ create a ofxMightyUI.h that can be included (including MUI.h feels odd in OF)
-- ☑︎ make a basic example
+- ☀️ make a basic example
-- ⛅️ window size is very confused until the window is resized once (esp one windows) -> seems fine now!
+- ☀️ window size is very confused until the window is resized once (esp one windows) -> seems fine now!
 - ☀️ possible speed gain when combining textureatlas of fontstash and mui ui elements? (no switching textures -> drawArrays becomes non blocking?) --> better to collect draw commands as long as possible.
 - ☁️ include dropdown, instanced listview, and some other classes i have lying around here and there
-- ⛅️ added de/serialization mechanism to mui::ParameterPanel (either my IO.h, or some built in xml thingie) --> use the code from osci studio?
+- ☁️ added de/serialization mechanism to mui::ParameterPanel (either my IO.h, or some built in xml thingie) --> use the code from osci studio?
 - ☁️ add support for ofParameter / ofParameterGroup to parameterpanel? (is it fast enough?, i want something lock free)
 - ☁️ create a color picker component

-CLEANUP TASKS:
-- ⛅️ clean up layouting mess --> remove layoutHandler, create onLayout event. maybe include the new `L.h` i've been using in my own projects
+- ☀️ ~~clean up layouting mess --> remove layoutHandler~~, create onLayout event. maybe include the new `L.h` i've been using in my own projects
-- add event handlers (onTouchDown, onTouchUp, ...)
+- ☀️ add event handlers (onTouchDown, onTouchUp, ...)
--

 TODO OSX: